SolaceLabs/kafka-client-proxy-to-solace/README.md

 - **Security**: Comprehensive SSL/TLS and mTLS support for both Kafka clients and Solace connections
 - **Kubernetes Ready**: Production-ready deployment configurations for AWS EKS

-For producers, Kafka topics can be published to the Solace PubSub+ Event Mesh unmodified, or converted to hierarchical Solace topics by splitting on specified characters.
+For producers, Kafka topics can be published to the Solace Event Mesh unmodified, or converted to hierarchical Solace topics by splitting on specified characters.

 For consumers, the proxy manages consumer groups and topic subscriptions, mapping them to Solace queues and topic subscriptions with configurable queue naming strategies.